riccardopdev/my-react-examples/README.md

   - **fetch-typescript**: This project uses the JavaScript `fetch` API and TypeScript to load data and manage loading progress and error messages.
 - **context**: This project demonstrates the implementation of React's context using TypeScript.
 - **context-reducer**: This project demonstrate the implementation and integration of React's context and reducer using TypeScript.
+- **website-template**: This project demonstrate the structure and implementation of a typical React website built with TypeScript, using `react-router-dom` to manage routes, and a combination of React's reducer and context to manage the state.
+The website uses the JSONplaceholder API to process data requests.
+Styling is implemented using CSS modules for each component as well a global CSS reset, common styles, and CSS variables.